Rush Limboy here having more fun than a human being should be allowed to have, dubbed a national treasure.

 Why do we think that?

-Because the name callers on Talk Radio and Rant TV say it.
+Because the name callers on talk radio and rant TV say it.

 And too many people don't question their inflammatory rhetoric.

-And their hate talk seems to have been translated into public action in everything from targeted deportation of pregnant women to frightening raids of the homes of illegal of legal immigrants to factory roundups on which frightened children are separated from their distraught mothers for days and weeks.
+And their hate talk seems to have been translated into public action in everything from targeted deportation of pregnant women to frightening raids of the homes of legal immigrants to factory roundups on which frightened children are separated from their distraught mothers for days and weeks.

 Anyway, the rant continues.

-Well, uh they don't climb the fence.
+Well, they don't climb the fence.

 They just walk in.

-I mean, uh not not the point.
+I mean, Not the point.

-The point here, uh Mr. Snerdley, is that these immigrant women are being beaten up by their immigrant husbands.
+The point here, Mr. Snerdley, is that these immigrant women are being beaten up by their immigrant husbands.

-And they're being threatened with kicked out on the street and so forth, and yet we gotta get them in here.
+And they're being threatened with kicked out on the street and so forth.

-They're coming out of the uh shadows.
+They're coming out of the shadows.

-And uh the they what Kim Gandhi describes immigrant men as men who hit their wives frequently, threaten to put their wives and children on the street if they ask them to buy groceries or clothes for the kids, and make their wives live in perpetual fear.
+Now, NAG, Kim Gandhi describes immigrant men as men who hit their wives frequently, threaten to put their wives and children on the street if they ask them to buy groceries or clothes for the kids, and make their wives live in perpetual fear.

 Now, this is a great character assessment for the people that the U.S. Senate's trying to get legal in one day, right?

-And by the way, Kim Gandhi of the Nags is making the same argument.
+And by the way, Kim Gandhi of the NAGs is making the same argument.

-We gotta legalize these people.
+We've got to legalize these people.

 And these are the people we want to come in and do jobs you won't do.